PeterJeff/DoxyRegen/README.md

 5. Add status bar integration
    - Show documentation generation progress
    - Quick access to output panel
-6. Find Doxygen is odd
+6. Incremental Updates without losing references
-   - Tries to update setting displays while using doxygen.
+   - Doxygen itself doesn't have an incremental system, closest is Tagging
-   - Seperation of concerns is needed
+   - Experiment with using tagging to keep doxygen partially updated with cross-page references